edkashinsky/reaper-reableton-scripts/README.md

 It increase volume for selected track a bit and shows tooltip with set volume

-#### ek_Rename selected tracks or takes

-Renaming stuff for takes, items, markers, regions and tracks depending on focus

 #### ek_Set volume for selected tracks

 Script shows window with input to set volume